 PREVENTION OF SEXUAL HARASSMENT POLICY

 The Company has zero tolerance for sexual harassment at workplace.
-The Company has inplace a Prevention of Sexual Harassment Policy in line with the requirements of the SexualHarassment of Women at the Workplace (Prevention Prohibition and Redressal) Act 2013.
-Through the Policy the Company has constituted a Committee andestablished a grievance procedure through Internal Complaints Committee for protection against victimization.
+The Company has inplace a Prevention of Sexual Harassment Policy in line with the requirements of the SexualHarassment of Women at the Workplace (Prevention Prohibition and Redressal) Act 2013 andRules framed thereunder.
+Through the Policy the Company has constituted a Committee andestablished a grievance procedure through Internal Complaints Committee ('ICC') forprotection against victimisation.

 The Company is committed to provide a healthy environment to all its employeesconducive to work without the fear of prejudice and gender bias.
-During the year underreview 1 complaint of sexual harassment was raised the same was disposed and appropriateaction was taken within statutory timelines.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company appointedKPRC & Associates a firm of Company Secretaries in practice to undertake theSecretarial Audit.
-The Self Explanatory report of the Secretarial Audit is attached asAnnexure D.
+The self-explanatory Report of the Secretarial Audit is attached as Annexure'D' to this Report.

 PARTICULARS OF EMPLOYEES

-The statement containing names of top ten employees in terms of remuneration drawn andthe particulars of employees as required under Section 197(12) of the Act read with Rule5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is provided in a separate annexure forming part of this report.
-Further the report andthe accounts are being sent to the members excluding the aforesaid annexure.
-In terms ofSection 136 of the Act the said annexure is open for inspection at the Registered Officeduring business hours on working days of the Company.
-Any shareholder interested inobtaining a copy of the same may write to the Company Secretary.
+The statement containing names of top ten employees in terms of remuneration drawn andthe particulars of employees as required under Section 197(12) of the Act read with Rule5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are attached as Annexures 'E' and 'F' to this Report.

 DIRECTORS' RESPONSIBILITY STATEMENT